joshnishikawa/MIDIcontroller/README.txt

   ////////////////////////////////////////////////////
   //                                                //
-  //          MIDIcontroller - Version 2.0.1        //
+  //          MIDIcontroller - Version 2.0.2        //
   //                                                //
   // A library for creating Teensy MIDI controllers //
   ////////////////////////////////////////////////////

-/* Features include:
+/*  FEATURES INCLUDE:
-  - Velocity sensitive inputs with aftertouch
+  - Velocity sensitive inputs with poly pressure (per-note aftertouch)
-  - momentary, latch or instantaneous buttons
+  - momentary, latch or instant-off buttons
   - Stable analog to MIDI conversion for potentiometers and other sensors
   - Min/Max output can be set (or inverted) for all MIDI.
 Min/Max input can also be set for analog input (maintaining stability in conversion)
   - Support for encoders

+    UPDATED IN THIS VERSION:
+  - Total restructuring of the MIDInote class
+  - MIDInote is now more stable with lower latency
+  - All read functions now return a value (for display purposes)

+    IN THE WORKS:
+  - True (channel pressure) aftertouch
+  - Interrupts for encoders
+  - Support for capacitive sensors and piezos

-*** THIS LIBRARY REQUIRES THE MIDI, BOUNCE AND ENCODER LIBRARIES ***
+***THIS LIBRARY REQUIRES THE MIDI, BOUNCE AND ENCODER LIBRARIES***

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal